lindexi/lindexi.github.io/Blogs/Fixing Missing Windows App Runtime Environment Prompt for Unpackaged WinUI 3 Applications.md

+---
+title: Fixing Missing Windows App Runtime Environment Prompt for Unpackaged WinUI 3 Applications
-This article will tell you how to fix the prompt for a missing Windows App Runtime environment when running non-packaged WinUI 3 applications on a customer's machine.
+description: This article will tell you how to fix the prompt for a missing Windows App Runtime environment when running non-packaged WinUI 3 applications on a customer's machine.

 <!--more-->

+tags:
+category:
+---

 <!-- CreateTime:2023/6/16 8:34:27 -->